How Do Lawyers Get Paid if They Lose a Case?

 The representation agreement will usually set out two different percentages.
 The attorney will get one percentage if your case reaches a settlement agreement without needing a trial.
 If your case goes to trial, your attorney will be entitled to a slightly higher percentage to compensate them for the risk that they may spend additional time on your case without any assurances of success.

-This payment system should give you peace of mind when reaching out to a prospective lawyer for your case.
+This payment system should give you peace of mind when reaching out to a prospective lawyer for your personal injury claim.
 There should be no unexpected bills.
 If you intend to try to save money by handling your matter, it might not end well for you.
 You will likely have more money in your pocket even after paying a lawyer than you will if you attempt to represent yourself.

 Consider that a lawyer can often get a much higher settlement offer than a claimant on their own.
 For example, a claimant might receive a settlement offer they disagree with from an insurer.
 Once they hire a personal injury attorney to represent them, the lawyer might present stronger evidence and arguments to prove liability or damages.
 Then, the insurance company comes back with an offer much higher.